rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/_index.en.md

 Lowest level VPS is enough for your use case.
 The server software is not CPU and memory intensive.
 Our public ID server hosted on a 2 CPU/4 GB Vultr server serves 1.5+ million endpoints.

+## Video tutorials

+There are many video tutorials available online that can guide you through installing the OSS version, https://rustdesk.com/docs/en/self-host/rustdesk-server-oss/install/#video-tutorials.

+The installation of the Pro version is almost identical, except for the following differences:

+- Different download path and Docker images are required.
+- An additional TCP port (21114) is needed for the web console.
+-
 ## License

 You can get license from https://rustdesk.com/pricing.html, check [license](https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/license/) page for more details.